Clubfoot: Surgery

 For feet with partial correction of deformity with non-operative treatment, surgery may be less extensive and may involve only the posterior part of the foot and ankle.
 This might be called a posterior release.
 This is done through a smaller incision and may involve releasing only the posterior capsule of the ankle and subtalar joints, along with lengthening the Achilles tendon.

+If only one foot is affected, after these surgeries, if desired, more treatment and surgery can be done to even out the legs.
+One option arrests a growth plate on the unaffected ankle, which will eventually allow the affected leg to grow to the length of the unaffected leg.
+Another option is to lengthen either the femur or tibia.
+This is achieved by surgically adding a lengthening bar to either bone.
+This is achieved by sawing the bone into two pieces, adding the bar, and partially closing the bone around the bar.
+With a lengthening device put onto the leg occasionally, this will lengthen the affected bone over time.

 Surgery leaves residual scar tissue and typically there is more stiffness and weakness than with nonsurgical treatment.
 As the foot grows, there is potential for asymmetric growth that can result in recurrence of foot deformity that can affect the forefoot, midfoot, or hindfoot.
 Many patients do fine, but some require orthotics or additional surgeries.
 Long-term studies of adults with post-surgical clubfeet, especially those needing multiple surgeries, show that they may not fare as well in the long term.
 Some people may require additional surgeries as they age, though there is some dispute as to the effectiveness of such surgeries, in light of the prevalence of scar tissue present from earlier surgeries.